bladewing/infosec-uebungen-graded-02/exercises/09/problem.md

-Your competitor is fed up with the lackluster results from the UC Berkeley graduate and decide to hire a Stanford student who has completed [CS 253: Web Security](https://cs253.stanford.edu) instead.
+Your competitor is fed up with the lackluster results from the TU Dresden graduate and decide to hire an HTWD student who has completed Informationssicherheit und Datenschutz instead.
 They are able to quickly implement a foolproof `htmlElementEscape()` function which defeats your shenanigans once and for all.

 Please read the code for `htmlElementEscape()` and ensure you understand how it works in detail.